The page has been translated by Gen AI.

 • You can use numeric operators.

-• greater than(>), less than(<), equal(=), not equal(!=), greater than or equal to(>=), less than or equal to(<=)
+• greater than(>), less than(<), equal to(=), not equal to(!=), greater than or equal to(>=), less than or equal to(<=)

-• You can include the addition (+) or subtraction (-) symbols.
-You can use the asterisk (*) as a wildcard.
+• You can include addition(+) or subtraction(-) symbols.
+An asterisk(*) can be used as a wildcard.

 Export Log Group

-Log group export statusDescription
+Log group export statusdescription

-SuccessThe log group export task has been completed successfully.
+SuccessThe log group export operation completed successfully.

-PendingLog group export task is pending.
+PendingThe log group export task is pending.

-FailedLog group export task failed.
+FailedThe log group export operation failed.

-CanceledLog group export task has been cancelled.
+CanceledThe log group export task has been cancelled.

 Table.
 Log Group Export Status